Vincent Ogé: Revolutionary activities

 After settling down in Port-au-Prince, Ogé resumed working as a merchant, selling his goods and helping a ship's captain liquidate his cargo.
 However, he continued to acquire debt, though after six months he had earned 120,000 livres.
 Around the same time, Ogé made plans to travel to France and purchase goods to resell in Saint-Domingue and pay off his creditors.
 There was also the issue of construction efforts in Dondon leading to Ogé's family to file a number of lawsuits (over their slaves being injured by falling boulders), which Ogé hoped to bring before the Conseil du Roi.

 In 1788, he travelled to France for a second time.
 A year later, the French Revolution began, and Ogé, who was in Paris at the time, embraced the cause of the revolutionaries.
-On August 1789, he approached a group of absentee planters to discuss proposals for abolishing discriminatory laws against free people of colour in Saint-Dominingue.
+In August 1789, he approached a group of absentee planters to discuss proposals for abolishing discriminatory laws against free people of colour in Saint-Dominingue.
 The planter's rejection of his proposals led Ogé to join a group of free people of colour led by white lawyer Étienne de Joly, whose members demanded representation for mulatto people from the colonies in the National Constituent Assembly.

 By October 1789, Ogé had enlisted as an officer in the Paris militia, joining the abolitionist Society of the Friends of the Blacks around the same period.
 Along with Julien Raimond, he quickly became the leaders of de Joly's group, and the public face of the political concerns of free people of colour in France.
 In their arguments to the National Constituent Assembly, Ogé and Raimond pushed for Black representation and total voting rights for free people of colour in Saint-Domingue.
 As both men were slaveholders, they expressed support for slavery's continued existence in the colonies.

-On March 1790, deputies of the National Constituent Assembly approved an ambiguously worded law granting full voting rights to free people of colour in French colonies.
+In March 1790, deputies of the National Constituent Assembly approved an ambiguously worded law granting full voting rights to free people of colour in French colonies.
 After the law had passed, Ogé returned to Saint-Domingue, travelling in secret to avoid attracting attention from hostile planters.
 During his journey, he made a stop in London to consult with abolitionists in Britain, including Thomas Clarkson.
 After meeting with Clarkson, who was sympathetic towards Ogé's arguments for rights for free people of colour, he landed in Saint-Domingue via Charleston, South Carolina.

-On October 1790, in the same month as his arrival in the colony, Ogé met with Jean-Baptiste Chavannes, a non-commissioned officer in the colonial militia.
+In October 1790, in the same month as his arrival in the colony, Ogé met with Jean-Baptiste Chavannes, a non-commissioned officer in the colonial militia.
 Together, the two men sent a latter to Governor Philibert François Rouxel de Blanchelande and the colony's assembly, demanding that the colonial government grant free people of color the full rights stipulated in the March 1790 law.
 However, both refused, leading to Ogé and Chavannes to conspire to overthrow the colonial government by force, gathering approximately 300 free men of color 12 miles outside Cap‑Français.